-Numerous researches show a reverse relationship between moods of burnout and EQ.
-Individuals with higher EQ are more likely to regulate the different types of emotions better and adapt to multifaceted social interactions (Silbaugh et al., 2021; Sanchez-Gomez & Breso, 2020).
-Specifically, any person who embraces higher EQ modifies their feelings better than others to avoid detachment, avert depersonalization, and recompense from situations that upsurge tense (Obeid et al., 2020; Fteiha & Awwad, 2020).
-Modifying the state of mind to circumvent burnout symptoms is characterized as the deep acting of EL components (Hochschild, 2003).
-Research has shown that deep acting relates to professional efficacy, showing a reverse relationship between cynicism and neutral to emotional exhaustion (Brotheridge, 2006a; 2006b; Brotheridge & Grandey, 2002; Hochschild, 2003).
-Though, surface acting is positive with any levels of attitudes toward burnout (Brotheridge & Grandey, 2002; Hochschild, 2003).
+Research supports a negative association between feelings of burnout and EQ since individuals with higher EQ are better at regulating emotions and adapting to complex social interactions (Silbaugh et al., 2021; Sanchez-Gomez & Breso, 2020).
+Specifically, emotionally intelligent individuals better modify their feelings to avoid detachment, prevent depersonalization, and find rewards from stressful situations (Obeid et al., 2020; Fteiha & Awwad, 2020).
+The modification of feelings to avoid the symptoms of burnout is the deep acting component of EL (Hochschild, 2003).
+Research supported that deep acting has a positive association with professional efficacy, a negative association with cynicism, and not emotional exhaustion (Brotheridge, 2006a; 2006b; Brotheridge Hochschild, 2003).
+However, surface acting is positively associated with all feelings of Burnout (Brotheridge & Grandey, 2002; Hochschild, 2003).
 The type of EL performed impacts the degree of burnout experienced.
-Studies indicate that EQ affects the EL utilized (Brotheridge, 2006a; 2006b; Brotheridge & Grandey, 2002, Hochschild, 2003).
+Studies indicate that EQ influences the kind of EL utilized (Brotheridge, 2006a; 2006b; Brotheridge & Grandey, 2002, Hochschild, 2003).
 Therefore, it is vital to determine if the type of EL performed mediates the negative association between EQ and the degree of burnout experienced among HR professionals.
 Specifically, those individuals with high EQ typically perform deep acting, which results in a lesser degree of experienced burnout.
 In contrast, individuals with lower EQ typically perform surface acting, which results in a higher degree of experience of burnout.

 SQ connects to the set of abilities that use shared principles and instincts to comprehend people and their sphere (Arnout, 2020; Vaughan, 2002).
 There are shreds of evidence that coping mechanisms may buffer EL values (Lartey et al., 2020).
 Jung and Yoon (2016), thus, propositioning SQ is not misperceiving for service professionals.
 SQ has pertained to the work atmosphere to motivate personnel's dedication and engagement (Sani & Ekowati, 2019; Osman-Gani & Hassan, 2018) and offers an irreligious setting to tackle organization related issues (Vasconcelos, 2020).
 SQ is competent in dragging personnel through self-esteem, aching and distress related to job commitment (Ogunsola, 2018).
 In this manner, it can bring to a minimum or certainly not emotion-related values.
 In other ways, some dimensions of SQ, once incorporated into labour activity, may significantly profit personnel in terms of emotional strength, personal well-being, innovation, and organizational harmony (Fontaine, 2018; Ogunsola, 2018; Osman-Gani & Hassan, 2018).
 These gains are all essential values and distinguished vital for human growth.
 Holding that argument in viewpoint, (Emmons, 2000a) theorizes that SQ has been "associated with a wide variety of success in living (real) life such as physical health, psychological well-being, marital satisfaction and stability."
 Therefore, it can work an improved function in directing service personnel's thinking, ethics, innovations, emotions, and pro-social manners.
 Thus the following is hypothesized, H7: EL dimensions mediate the relationship between EQ and BO.
-And H8: EL dimensions mediate the relationship between SQ and BO.
+And H8: EL dimensions mediate the relationship between SQ and BO